kaol/heist-tutorial/tutorial.md

 specifying that it may be missing or in a different form in compiled Heist.

-One particular point I'd like to warn is `bind` tag.
+One particular point I'd like to warn about is `bind` tag.
 It comes as default in interpreted Heist but no such construct comes with compiled Heist.
 Likewise for `apply-content` and `apply`.

 Code which may mix interpreted and compiled Heist typically uses qualified imports `I` and `C`, respectively.
 This tutorial only uses